 Victims of hit and run accidents who are not able to identify the fleeing driver are not without recourse.
 The police may find the responsible driver after the investigation.
 Also, a knowledgeable attorney may be able to find witnesses that could help identify the driver.
 Finally, victims of hit and run accidents can likely file a claim with their insurance company.
 This will cover the costs of their injuries and vehicle damage.
 An experienced attorney can litigate a negligence case, investigate the accident, or negotiate with the insurance company.

 If the victim of a hit and run accident files a successful negligence claim against the person responsible for the accident, she is entitled to two types of compensatory damages.
 Economic damages are designed to reimburse the plaintiff for the subjective costs of the accident.
 These include lost wages, medical bills, physical therapy, and vehicle damage or replacement.
 Noneconomic damages can be recovered to compensate the plaintiff for more subjective injuries, including pain and suffering, mental anguish, and disfigurement.

 Punitive damages may be appropriate in some cases.
 The plaintiff must prove that the defendant acted maliciously or recklessly in order to collect an award of punitive damages.
 These types of damages are intended to punish wrongful conduct and deter others from engaging in that type of behavior and are typically reserved for extreme cases.

 People injured by a hit and run accident face many uncertainties, beginning with finding the person responsible.
 Hiring an experienced attorney will maximize the chances of hit and run victims receiving compensation for their injuries.
 The Nashville injury attorneys of Matt Hardin Law have litigated countless car accident cases for clients throughout Tennessee.
-Call (615) 200-1111 or email our office to schedule a free consultation.
+Call email our office to schedule a free consultation.